Brightscout/mattermost-test-management/data/test-cases/plugins/todo/API/Accept_issue.md

 **Step 1**

 1. Provide the authtoken(in postman) of the user to whom the Todo is assigned.
-2. Provide the id(mandatory field) of the Todo from the list of the user to whom the ToDo is aasigned.
+2. Provide the id(mandatory field) of the Todo from the list of the users to whom the ToDo is assigned.

 **Expected**